Non-symplectic involutions of irreducible symplectic manifolds of K3^[n]-type: Irreducible symplectic manifolds

 \begin{dfn} An \emph{irreducible (holomorphic) symplectic manifold} is a complex manifold $X$, such that \begin{enumerate} \itemsep{2.5pt} \item $X$ is a compact Kähler manifold, \item $X$ is simply connected, \item $H^0(X,\Omega_X^2)=\C\omega$, where $\omega$ is an everywhere non-degenerate holomorphic 2-form on $X$. \end{enumerate} \end{dfn}

 The non-degeneracy of $\omega$ implies that the complex dimension of $X$ is even.
 In dimension 2, irreducible symplectic manifolds coincide with K3 surfaces.
-For a K3 surface $S$, we denote by $S^{[n]}$ the Hilbert scheme of zero-dimensional length $n$ subschemes of $S$.
+For a K3 surface $S$ and an integer $n\geq 2$, we denote by $S^{[n]}$ the Hilbert scheme of zero-dimensional length $n$ subschemes of $S$.
 Beauville \cite{beauvilleihs} showed that $S^{[n]}$ is an irreducible symplectic manifold of dimension $2n$.
+(For $n=2$, this was first shown by Fujiki \cite{fujikisquare}.)
 An irreducible symplectic manifold is called of \emph{$K3^{[n]}$-type}, if it is deformation equivalent to $S^{[n]}$ for a $K3$ surface $S$.

 \begin{prop} For an irreducible symplectic manifold $X$, the group $H^2(X,\Z)$ carries a natural integral symmetric bilinear form $(\cdot,\cdot)$ of signature $(3,b_2(X)-3)$ satisfying \begin{enumerate} \itemsep{2.5pt} \item $(\omega,\omega)=0,\quad(\omega,\overline{\omega})>0$, \item $H^{1,1}(X)=(H^{2,0}(X)\oplus H^{0,2}(X))^\perp\subset H^2(X,\C)$, \item $(x,x)>0$ for every Kähler class $x$ on $X$. \end{enumerate} \end{prop} \begin{proof} \cite{beauvilleihs} \end{proof}